Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 • Complete, accurate application at lodgement

-• All documents clearly scanned and correctly labelled
+• Documents clearly scanned and labelled

-• English test results attached at lodgement
+• English results attached at lodgement

-• All family members' documents included upfront
+• All family documents included upfront

-• Correct VAC paid in full at time of lodgement
+• Correct charge paid in full

 ⏱️ What Causes Delays or Refusal

-• Incomplete or incorrectly filled forms (80, 1221, etc.)
+• Incomplete or incorrect forms (80, 1221)

-• Health examinations not yet completed at lodgement
+• Health exam not completed at lodgement

-• English test results expired or close to expiry
+• English results expired or near expiry

 Critical Tips from Our Advisors